manvscode/libcollections/README.md

 # collections
-The collections library is a set of data structures, types, and utility code for C programs.
-It was designed to be developer friendly, efficient, and versatile.
+The Collections library provides a suite of data structures, types, and utility functions for C programs, designed to be developer-friendly, efficient, and highly versatile.

+## Donate, if you found this tool useful

+The development of this library took numerous hours of development and testing.
+If you found that it is useful to you, then please consider making a donation of bitcoin to: **bc1qezh0x9324px8aszr09xmmtxqe7ttd7ftumayhv**

+All donations help cover maintenance costs.

 ## Building